 The launch of the Britain for Events marketing campaign has caused prime minister David Cameron to write a letter to Chair of the All Party Parliamentary Group for Events Nick de Bois MP, reports Exhibition News.

-Previous, de Bois wrote to Cameron to notify him of the launch of the campaign, which hopes to promote UK event venues and increase the UK’s competitiveness in attracting large scale events going into 2012.
+Previous, de Bois wrote to Cameron to notify him of the launch of the campaign, which hopes to promote UK event venues such as The Porter Tun, King George III, Sugar Rooms, Queen Charlotte room, Smeaton Vaults and James Watt room and increase the UK’s competitiveness in attracting large scale events going into 2012.

 In addition, the MP promised to help lobby Government on issues including “fiscal measures to tackle the issues connected with the Tour Operator Margin Schemes (TOMS) and the reintroduction of investment allowance”.